 Regularly enrolled students may meet any core requirement by examination, thus receiving an exemption, and may, except when the department concerned deems this inappropriate, earn regular academic credit for any course by examination.
-A student's performance on such tests becomes a part of his academic record and he will be charged an appropriate fee.
+A student's performance on such tests becomes a part of the academic record and such students will be charged an appropriate fee.